 Continuing students must maintain good academic standing and earn a 2.0 grade point average, complete at least 50% of their courses each semester, and not exceed 100 degree applicable units to prevent receiving a lower registration appointment.
 Students are encouraged to only enroll in courses that can be completed and select courses carefully.
 Degree applicable units do not include basic skills courses.
 In some circumstances, students may be temporarily exempted from receiving a lower registration appointment.
 Students should see a counselor if they will be over 75 degree-applicable units.

-Noncredit students receive a registration appointment for one date and time separate from credit students.
+Noncredit students receive a registration appointment date and time separate from credit students.
 Students that receive a noncredit registration appointment will not be able to register for credit classes unless they go through the credit application process and receive a registration based on the rules above.

 For additional information on enrollment priority, please see Administrative Policy 5055.